Lessons Learned From a Life-Changing 2017

-Growing up, there were two things I wanted to be: a Writer and an Interior Designer (also a Princess and a Queen, but those gigs are hard to find and the hours are, like, 24/7).
+Growing up, there were two things I wanted to be: a Writer and an Interior Designer (also a Princess and a Queen, but those gigs are hard to find).

 Writing has been a huge goal of mine for many years.
 It took a lot of inner work to start, and takes a ton of self-talk to continue, so I’m thrilled just to be here.

 That said, my writing isn't where I want it to be.
 There’s a gap between what’s possible for my writing and what I’m able to produce.
 In 2018, I want to write where it hurts, sharing more personal stories from myself and others.

 Take action if you want to achieve something—a simple concept, yet so many people don’t do it.
 Big, hairy goals are much easier when backed by a habit, routine, or other system.
 Start small and build.

 10. Donate my time at least once per month

 I started volunteering at the local foodbank, and I’m forever changed.
 It’s a blessing to work directly with talented people and be hands on with those we serve.

 Lesson Learned: Most people I work with cite their desire to make an impact.
 Yet I’m stunned by how many people fail to take advantage of volunteer opportunities (including myself).
 It’s a missed opportunity for everyone involved.

 Volunteering is a perfect opportunity to showcase your skills, network, and make a real impact.
 Plus, you may meet your future boss, teammate, or lovemate.

 11. Overall: When I experience self-doubt and fear, I still move forward.
 I am grateful, joyful, peaceful, and generous.
 I am enjoying the journey and living the life I choose.